rust-lang/rust/src/doc/guide-runtime.md

   support as well.

 * The runtime should not enforce separate "modes of compilation" in order to work in multiple circumstances.
-Is it an explicit goal that you compile a Rust library once and use it forever (in all environments).
+It is an explicit goal that you compile a Rust library once and use it forever (in all environments).

 * The runtime should be fast.
 There should be no architectural design barrier